Tomás Santos Aviation Aviation training, safety, research and technical development

 Structured aviation study

-Began actively researching pilot training, airline operations, aviation procedures and flight safety topics in greater depth.
+Began researching pilot training, airline operations, aviation procedures, flight planning and aviation safety in greater depth.

 2026